grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Percy's eyes followed Herschel.

-"I am not surprised."
-Hemi replied.
-"Running this deep is putting a lot more pressure on the hull, so I would expect more water coming in.
+"I am not surprised," Hemi replied, "running this deep is putting a lot more pressure on the hull, so I would expect more water coming in.
 Those welds were never going to be perfect.
 How bad is it?"

 "Well, it would be no fucking problem," said Chips, "but one of the forward fucking bilge pumps has broke the fuck down.
 And the second forward pump isn't fucking keeping up.
 We're fucking flooding again."